CC Travels: The Ocean Club, Bahamas

 THE POOLS & BEACH

 There are 3 pools: the family pool, the Versailles pool (adults only), and the infinity pool.
 All were great, but the infinity pool was our favorite - the view could not be beat - and where we went everyday.
 Lots of families were at this pool!
-Ironically the family pool was empty all week.
+Ironically the family pool was empty both weeks.
 The Versailles pool was stunning and had this incredible cloister garden beyond it full of statues, fountains and bougainvillea!

 My photos...